CrossMap Transformer: A Crossmodal Masked Path Transformer Using Double Back-Translation for Vision-and-Language Navigation: Proposed Method

 \subsubsection{Cross-modal Path Masking}

-A novelty of the CMt is the cross-modal path masking.
-In addition to the loss function describe above, the CMT learns the relationship between the ground truth paths and the corresponding instruction.
-Similarly to NLP methods such as BERT \cite{devlin2018bert}, a ground truth sequence of action is randomly masked, and predicted by the network.
-Given a ground truth sequence of action $\{ {\bf y}(0), \dots {\bf y}(T-1), {\bf y}(T)\}$ of size $T$, and a masked position $m$, $m< T$, the CMT computes $p(\{ {\bf y}(m)|{\bf y}(m - 1) \dots {\bf y}(0))$ through a causal mask and the same transformer architecture described previously.
+A novelty of the CMT is the cross-modal path masking.
+In addition to the loss function describe above, the CMT learns the relationship between the ground-truth paths and the corresponding instruction.
+Similarly to Natural Language Processing (NLP) methods such as BERT \cite{devlin2018bert}, a ground-truth sequence of action is randomly masked, and predicted by the network.
+Given a ground-truth sequence of action $\{ \bm{ y}(0), \dots \bm{ y}(T-1), \bm{ y}(T)\}$ of size $T$, and a masked position $m$, $m \le T$, the CMT computes $p( \bm{ y}(m)|\bm{ y}(m - 1), \dots , \bm{ y}(0))$ through a causal mask and the same transformer architecture described previously.
 This approach is used in the pre-training phase.